ADGEfficiency/intro-to-distributed-computation-in-python/README.md

 Two hour tutorial at Kiwi Pycon 2022 in Ōtautahi (Christchurch) New Zealand.

-Covers the foundations needed to be effective with running intelligent computation across many workers.
+Covers the foundations needed to be effective with running computation across many workers.

 ## About Me

-Senior Data Scientist @ Orkestra Energy - live in Christchurch - [LinkedIn](https://www.linkedin.com/in/adgefficiency/) - [blog](https://adgefficiency.com/).
+Senior Data Scientist @ Orkestra Energy - I live in Christchurch - [LinkedIn](https://www.linkedin.com/in/adgefficiency/) - [blog](https://adgefficiency.com/).

 ## Outcomes